pchain-org/pchain-guide/pchaindoc/source/PMetamask/pmetamask.rst

 ===============
-PMatemask
+PMetamask
 ===============
-PMatemask is a plug-in wallet.
+PMetamask is a plug-in wallet.

 ------------
 Installation